tc39/proposal-uuid/README.md

 **Why does the standard library API treat `v4` UUIDs as a default instead of being symmetric in the different versions?**

-An analysis of popular Open Source projects that were using `v1` UUIDs has shown, that the majority of identified projects was "accidentally" using `v1` UUIDs in situations where `v4` UUIDs would have been a more appropriate choice.
-Please [refer to analysis/README.md](github-analysis) for more information.
+An analysis of popular Open Source projects that were using `v1` UUIDs has shown that the majority of identified projects did not have a compelling reason for using `v1` UUIDs, and with education were willing to migrate to `v4` UUIDs.

+We have reached out to the developers of the 6 most popular (based on watch count) actively maintained GitHub projects where this was the case and all of them accepted our pull requests.

+Please refer to [analysis/README.md](github-analysis#accidental-v1-usage) for more information.

 ## TODO